Doggie Dash Portland

 • We will have small utility trucks ready to pick up people and/or dogs who need a lift on the course to the finish line.
 If your dog starts limping or looks like they are overheating, please stop and inform a volunteer.

-• OHS volunteers can escort you back to your vehicle at the end of the event.
+• Oregon Humane volunteers can escort you back to your vehicle at the end of the event.
 Just stop by the Volunteer Booth and let us know you'd like someone to accompany you.

-Please observe the following rules for canines attending the event for the health and safety of all pups and people participating in Doggie Dash:
+Please observe the following rules for pets attending the event for the health and safety of all animals and people participating in Doggie Dash:

 • Participating dogs must be currently licensed with proof of Parvo and Rabies vaccinations.
 You do not need to bring proof with you; if an incident occurs, you must be able to produce proof in a reasonable amount of time.

-• Dogs must be leashed at all times.
+• All animals must be leashed or safely contained in a carrier at all times.
 For safety reasons, retractable “extend-a-leashes” will NOT be allowed.
 Leashes should be no more than six feet in length while on the course.

-• OHS promotes a fear-free environment and asks that you not leash your dog to an e-collar, choke collar, or prong collar.
+• Oregon Humane promotes a fear-free environment and asks that you not leash your dog to an e-collar, choke collar, or prong collar.

 • Female dogs in heat are not permitted.